szakeri/f5-docs-training/docs/includes/examples/topic_make-guacamole.rst

         Remember that much of this is done to taste because of the variability in the fresh ingredients.
 Start with this recipe and adjust to your taste.

 #.
-Cover with plastic and chill to store: Place plastic wrap on the surface of the guacamole and cover it to prevent air reaching it.
+Cover with plastic and chill to store:

+    * Place plastic wrap on the surface of the guacamole and cover it to prevent air reaching it.
 (The oxygen in the air causes oxidation which will turn the guacamole brown.)
-Refrigerate until ready to serve.
+    * Refrigerate until ready to serve.

-Chilling tomatoes hurts their flavor, so if you want to add chopped tomato to your guacamole, add it just before serving.
+.. note:: Chilling tomatoes hurts their flavor; if you want to add chopped tomato to your guacamole, add it just before serving.

 Variations
 ----------